Last updated on December 20th, 2021 at 01:48 pm

 Check prices on places to stay in Fort Lauderdale

-Topless tolerance and Art Deco panache have propelled Miami’s South Beach to a premier Spring Break destination, but this year’s rowdy crowds have put the brakes on fun.
+Topless tolerance and Art Deco panache have propelled Miami’s South Beach to a premier Spring Break destination, but rowdy crowds in recent years have put the brakes on fun.

-After a weekend that got out of control, causing some drinking establishments to close, Miami Beach has implemented a 8 p.m. curfew for the remainder of Spring Break, and the three causeways leading to Miami Beach from Miami proper are being shut down at 10 p.m., Thursday through Sunday.
+After a weekend that got out of control last year, causing some drinking establishments to close, Miami Beach implemented a 8 p.m. curfew for the remainder of Spring Break, and the three causeways leading to Miami Beach from Miami proper were shut down at 10 p.m.

 Hot Tip: If you are looking to get off the grid, cruise out to Crandon Park on Key Biscayne, where the beach is postcard-perfect and there’s plenty of parking.